aws-samples/aws-modern-application-workshop/module-2/README.md

 ```
 aws elbv2 create-target-group --name MythicalMysfits-TargetGroup --port 8080 --protocol TCP --target-type ip --vpc-id REPLACE_WITH_VPC_ID --health-check-interval-seconds 10 --health-check-path / --health-check-protocol HTTP --healthy-threshold-count 3 --unhealthy-threshold-count 3
 ```

+If you are using Git Bash on Windows you might encounter a validation error with the health check path.
+You'll have to run this command in Powershell ([thanks @vgribok](https://github.com/aws-samples/modernization-unicorn-store/issues/5#issue-470542702))

 `PowerShell`

 **Note:** This command autoretrieves your VPC ID.